You can create assignments alongside other content.

 Enable SafeAssign.
 You can use SafeAssign to check for potential plagiarism in student submissions.
 You can enable the SafeAssign Originality Report any time, even after students have started their submissions, but submissions are only checked when SafeAssign is enabled.

 Add an optional description.
-The description appears with the test title on the Course Content page.
+The description appears with the assignment title on the Course Content page.

 You can add a time limit to an assignment in the Ultra Course View.
 A time limit can keep students on track and focused on the assignment because each person has a limited amount of time to submit.
 The assignment attempts are saved and submitted automatically when time is up.